blackberry-pi-314/secant-tunnel/README.md

 ---

-## Part 1: Secant Chord Tunnel Geometry & Feasibility
+## Part 1: Secant Chord Geometry & Feasibility of the Big Straight Tunnel (the BeaST)

 ### 1.1 Structural Geometry & Geotechnical Benefits
 Traditional tunneling relies on standard cylindrical bores.
 This framework utilizes **secant chord geometry**, using overlapping circles to form a multi-lobed structural vault.
 The connections between the nodes are perfectly linear, allowing high speeds with no centripedal force.